 There’s a school of thought that says use a vacuum cleaner to suck the water out.
 Or a hair dryer to dry the water out, resist the thought.
 You may just be spreading the water elsewhere inside the phone.
 Or applying heat into the tiny portals of a mobile phone can heat up the water to become steam which then travels everywhere inside your phone.

 There are millions of wondrous revival stories on Google, so go right ahead – it’s your phone!
 But remember this – the mobile phone repairmen’s absolute favorite sit-around-a-camp-fire advice story:

 Submerge the whole mobile phone into water and then place it in the fridge!Some idiot some place

 Yep, I had to read the line three times to think how dumb it would it would be to do that, why?

 Don’t put your mobile phone in the fridge, it’s stupid, and even more stupid to put it back in water.
 Mobiles don’t like extremes of temperature, just as I might tell you not to leave your mobile phone out on the beach, in the sun.

-So what’s the best way to go.
-Burying your mobile phone in a bag full of uncooked rice Rice, apart from tasting very nice, has hygroscopic properties that help to absorb moisture.
+So what’s the best way to revive your water damaged phone?
+Burying your mobile phone in a bag full of uncooked rice.
+Rice, apart from tasting very nice, has hygroscopic properties that help to absorb moisture.
 Place the mobile phone in a sealable plastic box with lots of uncooked white rice, or silica gel sachets if you have any spare.
 You can even use cat litter, if your really stuck.

 How long should you leave it in there?
 24-48 hours should suck out the water.
 And it’s simply a case of fingers crossed.